RosaMoran/RosaMoran.github.io/planning/project partner/ backlog.md

-## Must-Haves
+## Must-Have

-are necessary for basic usability:
+- Your name and job title
+- photo of you
+- your experience page
+- contact me page

-- **basic functionality**: see a logo, company name, company description, request for service, and footer with social media links
+- **basic functionality**: header with  your name and job title, and a navbar with about me and contacts links.
+The body to contain a brief info about you, and a photo with Contact me button.
+Also footer with social media links

 ## Should-Have

-i am just testing the basic should haves for this website

-- **more advanced functions**: navigation, contact info, about
+Achievements page where you talk about your work qualities and achievements

+- **more advanced functions**: Same header and footer along with the page body where you write your achievements and work qualities

 ## Could-Haves

-would be really cool ... if there's time:

-- **user story name**: Work samples/product gallery
+page about your goals and values

+- **user story name**: Same header and footer along with the page body where you write about your goals and values